 - Tell your healthcare professional about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.

-XARELTO® missed doses: The real risk
+XARELTO® missed doses: The greater concern

 Have you completed at least six months of initial treatment for a DVT?
 Learn more about how XARELTO® can reduce your risk of another one.